Post Details

 5. What support is available for SMEs?

-Many governments and organisations offer support for SMEs, including funding, grants, mentorship programs, and training resources.
+Many governments and organisations offer support for SMEs, including funding, grants, mentorship programmes, and training resources.
 This assistance is designed to help them grow and thrive in competitive markets.

 6. What does MSME stand for?